Print This Page

 As you make your way to Italy, sit back and take in the scenery.
 After yesterday’s action-packed day, you’ll want to indulge in some quality rest and relaxation onboard.
-Lounge by the ship’s indoor/outdoor pool (and even catch a film on the nearby movie-screen).
-Treat yourself to a little pampering in the exclusive spa.
-Or, if you’re feeling up to it, take on the rock-climbing wall or challenge fellow travelers to a round of mini golf.
+Lounge by the ship’s indoor/outdoor pool, and maybe even catch a film on the nearby movie-screen.
+Treat yourself to a little pampering in the exclusive spa or, if you’re feeling up to it, take on the rock-climbing wall or challenge fellow travelers to a round of mini golf.

 Leave your sea-legs behind for the City of Canals

-Your cruise ends upon your arrival in Venice.
-After disembarkation, experience the romance of “La Serenissima” during a guided sightseeing tour.
-Visit the Doge’s Palace, once the political heart of this powerful maritime empire.
-End by the Basilica of St. Mark, a rich mosaic of Byzantine, Romanesque and Islamic influences entombing the remains of St. Mark the Evangelist.
-This afternoon, opt for a Gondola Ride with music to enjoy breathtaking views of “La Serenissima,” the Most Serene Republic.
+Your cruise ends upon your arrival in Venice, where you’ll experience the romance of the City of Bridges during a guided sightseeing tour.
+You’ll view the Doge’s Palace, once the political heart of this powerful maritime empire.
+Your tour concludes by the Basilica of St. Mark, a rich mosaic of Byzantine, Romanesque and Islamic influences entombing the remains of St. Mark the Evangelist.
+This afternoon, opt for a Gondola Ride with music and enjoy breathtaking views of “La Serenissima,” the Most Serene Republic.
 Later, transfer to your hotel for this evening’s included Farewell Dinner.